Skip to main content

 Host Organization Requirements

-The deployed veterinarians often split their time between spaying and neutering the local shelter population to prepare pets for adoption and providing the procedure for pet owners at no cost
+The deployed veterinarians often split their time between spaying and neutering the local shelter population to prepare pets for adoption and providing the procedure for pet owners

 A nationwide veterinary shortage is making it hard for both pet owners and shelters to access veterinary care.